-Likewise, Wapasu Lake may experience pressure from nearby land use activities, such as oilfield operations.
+The reason for the extremely high nutrient concentrations in Wapasu Lake is unclear.
+Wapasu Lake may experience pressure from nearby land use activities, such as oilfield operations or agriculture.
 As Wapasu Lake is a spring-fed lake, information about groundwater dynamics is needed to fully understand the limnology of Wapasu Lake.

 Wapasu Lake is well-buffered from acidification.
-In 2007, lake pH = 8.9 is well above that of pure water (i.e., pH 7).
+In 2008, lake pH = 8.9 is well above that of pure water (i.e., pH 7).
 Dominant ions are bicarbonate, sodium, and sulphate which correspond to the alkaline nature of groundwater in the area (Table 1).

-The average concentrations of heavy metals were not measured in Wapasu Lake during 2007, except for iron.
+The average concentrations of heavy metals were not measured in Wapasu Lake during 2007 or 2008, except for iron.
 Iron (as total recoverable concentrations) was above CCME guidelines for the Protection of Freshwater Aquatic Life (Appendix 1) and was higher than most lakes in Alberta.
 The source of iron in Wapasu Lake requires further investigation.